 The Chairperson of ASAC,

-This annual report provides a brief account of ASAC’s role and activities over the past year, and identifies future areas of focus.
-The constraints of the pandemic meant that Council meetings were predominantly conducted online rather than in person.
-I thank members very much for their cooperation and for their significant contributions during the year.
-On behalf of the Council, I would also like to thank the ASAC secretariat for its continuing support.
+This annual report provides a brief account of ASAC’s role and activities over the past financial year and areas of focus in 2020–21.
+The periodic meetings of the Council are central to its work and I thank members for their insightful contributions and their diligence in attending (including, by necessity, via a teleconference in May).
+On behalf of Council members, I would also like to thank the ASAC secretariat for its support throughout the year.

 Professor Gary Banks AO